Invoice Finance Explained

 There are numerous benefits of invoice finance.
 Firstly, there are few restrictions in terms of sector and business size, meaning that it can be used for short term cash flow needs all the way through to funding substantial growth projects.
 Secondly, an invoice finance facility can be set up relatively quickly, meaning that it provides quick funding.
 Finally, it can act as a safety net, allowing you to manage your cash flow much more easily and efficiently.

-Types of invoice finance: Invoice discounting vs factoring
+Types of Invoice Finance

-Invoice finance is a collective term for a number of different invoice-based funding solutions, such as invoice factoring and invoice discounting.
-The key difference between these types of finance are around credit control, and who is responsible for chasing late payments.
+The key difference between these types of finance is around credit control, and who is responsible for chasing late payments.

 Invoice discounting